-This week, the Wall Street Journal addressed the growing concern over infection control in America's nursing homes, citing research from a recent paper from the Columbia School of Nursing.
+The Wall Street Journal addressed the growing concern over infection control in America's nursing homes, citing research from a recent paper from the Columbia School of Nursing.
 The article summarizes the four key obstacles to effective infection control in nursing homes: Overuse of antibiotics, inadequate staff/training, lack of resources, and a lack of data/surveillance.
-In the next series of posts, we will explore the nursing home landscape, investigating the origin of and solution to each of those four obstacles.
-Today we will start with an overview of nursing homes.
+In this series of posts, we will explore the nursing home landscape, investigating the origin of and solution to each of those four obstacles.
+Today we start with an overview of nursing homes.

 What are nursing homes?